 “Luke’s Pharisees seek to keep Jesus in check rather than oppose him outright.
 They want Jesus to keep his teaching and activities ‘safe.’
 They want him to suppress the radical challenge his ministry poses to the rich and powerful (16:1417). … In Luke, … the Pharisees disappear after Jesus’ entrance into the city.
 Having asked Jesus to silence his disciples, they never make another entrance.”

 Luke’s Pharisees aren’t the problem.
 At least, they are only a small part of the problem.
 The real problem is that, after three years of teaching, healing, driving out demons, and even raising people from the dead, Jesus has only convinced a handful of people that the Kingdom of God they’ve been waiting for is here.
 It’s now.
 And he’s running out of time.
 Jesus has every right to feel frustrated.

-Remember that Jesus could see the oasis of Jericho from the Mount of Temptation throughout his 40 day fast, while he was being tempted in the wilderness.
-And now he can see Jerusalem throughout his trip down the hillside from the Mount of Olives toward the Beautiful Gate.
+You may not be aware of this, but when Jesus was spending 40 days fasting on the Mount of Temptation at the beginning of his ministry, he could see the oasis of Jericho the entire time.
+Its fresh springs and abundant food was always in view.
+And now he can see Jerusalem throughout his trip down the hillside from Bethany toward the Beautiful Gate.
 Once the procession reaches the top of the Mount of Olives, Jerusalem is in full view.